-- Intercity Transit staff continues to participate in local and state planning efforts to develop and improve alternatives to single-occupant vehicles.
-The agency also takes an active role with regional long-range transportation planning activities intended to relieve congestion and associated environmental impacts. - Provided service integration with four other public transit providers, one rural regional service provider, as well as interstate bus and passenger rail service. - Continued fixed route and Dial-A-Lift (paratransit) services and a commuter Vanpool program as well as a Village Vans program for qualified low-income recipients. - Continued fare integration partnerships with public agency employers and colleges that support employees and student use of transit; this included ongoing work with WSDOT on state employees' transit STAR Pass program.
-The pass is available to all State employees working in Thurston County.
+- Continued to participate in local and state planning efforts to develop and improve alternatives to single-occupant vehicles.
+The agency also continued to take an active role with regional long-range transportation planning activities intended to relieve congestion and associated environmental impacts. - Provided service integration with five other public transit operators, as well as Greyhound and Amtrak - Continued fixed route and Dial-A-Lift (paratransit) services and a commuter Vanpool program as well as a Village Vans program for qualified low-income recipients. - Continued fare-integration partnerships with public agency employers and colleges that supported employee and student use of transit; this included ongoing work with WSDOT on state employees' transit STAR Pass program, which was available to all State employees working in Thurston County.
 Locally, student pass programs with the South Puget Sound Community College, The Evergreen State College, and St. Martin's University continued.
-Pass agreements with Thurston County, the Thurston Regional Planning Council and City of Olympia also continued. - Intercity Transit staff regularly participates in local and regional meetings and with local, regional, state, and tribal staff.
-Over the past year, the agency has begun testing, funded with federal CMAQ funds, to make improvements in local trafficcontrol technologies that will incorporate a "transit signal priority" system in Olympia, Lacey, and Tumwater.
+Pass agreements with Thurston County, the Thurston Regional Planning Council and City of Olympia also continued. - Participated regularly in local and regional meetings and with local, regional, state, and tribal staff members.
+In 2019, as part of the TSP/Smart Corridors program, Intercity coordinated with the City of Olympia and installed the region's first queue jump on State Avenue with a dedicated transit signal.
+The improvements also included an in-lane portable bulb-out at the 4th Avenue and Washington Street intersection to support the new BRT light service - "The One," which began in November 2019.